|Nation||United States of America (USA)|

 |Mission Design and Management||NASA / JPL|

 |Launch Vehicle||Atlas Agena B (Atlas Agena B no. 14 / Atlas D no. 204 / Agena B no. 6007)|

 |Launch Date and Time||March 21, 1965 / 21:37:02 UT|

 |Launch Site||Cape Canaveral, Fla. / Launch Complex 12|

 NASA's Ranger 9 was the final Ranger mission of the Block 3 series and closed out the program as a whole.

 Since both Ranger 7 and Ranger 8 had provided sufficient photographs of the mare regions (potential landing sites for the early Apollo missions), Ranger 9 was targeted to the more geologically interesting Alphonsus crater in the lunar highlands, a possible site for recent volcanic activity.

-Unlike its predecessors, the cameras this time were aimed directly in the direction of travel and provided some spectacular shots as the spacecraft approached the lunar surface.
+Unlike its predecessors, the cameras this time were aimed in the direction of travel and provided some spectacular shots as the spacecraft approached the lunar surface.
 These pictures were converted for live viewing on commercial TV.
-Best resolution was up 10 to 12 inches (25 to 30 centimeters) just prior to impact.
+The best resolution was about 10 to 12 inches (25 to 30 centimeters) just prior to impact.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.